shapoco/picow-ntp-7seg-clock/README.md

 ## Brightness Calibration

+The clock learns changes in the room's brightness to determine the display brightness.
+The maximum brightness is learned within one minute after startup, and the minimum brightness is learned over time.

+To calibrate your display brightness, follow these steps:

 1. Place the clock in the desired location.
 2. Turn on the power or press the reset switch.
-3. Turn the room lights on for 30 seconds, then off for 30 seconds.
+3. Turn the room lights on for 30 seconds
+4. Turn the room lights off or shield the light sensor for 30 seconds.

-The clock will remember the difference in brightness and automatically adjust the display brightness from then on.